MikeyBeez/AITools/README.md

 ```

 Now you're chatting with an AI!
 Feel like a fresh start?
 Just say "clear history"!

+Want to use memory search?
+Try the `?ms` command as explained above!

 ## 🧪 For the Curious Minds